By Alex Morgan 1 min read

 • Limping: Small or medium pairs may be limped into in certain situations, especially when aiming to set-mine—hoping to hit a three-of-a-kind on the flop.

-• Fold: Low or questionable pairs can be folded in early positions unless the situation favors calling or raising.
+• Fold: Low or questionable pairs can be folded in Early Positions unless the situation favors calling or raising.

 Postflop Play